Deutsche Bahn: Logistics

 The Transport and Logistics division acted in the market with the business units DB Schenker and DB Cargo, which were combined under the umbrella of DB Schenker, and the Intermodal division, which operates in combined transport.
 In 2016, rail freight transport was separated from logistics and DB Schenker Rail was renamed DB Cargo.

 In cooperation with the logistics provider time:matters, DB also offers the transport of shipments weighing up to 20 kg on its EC/IC/ICE trains.

 Infrastructure

 DB InfraGO

-The infrastructure division was divided into the DB Netz (rail infrastructure), DB Station&Service (stations and services) and DB Energie (Energy) business units.
+The infrastructure division was divided into the DB Netz (rail infrastructure), DB Station&Service (stations and services) and DB Energie (energy) business units.
 At the end of December 2023, DB Netz merged with DB Station&Service to create DB InfraGO AG.
-The new company is intended to reduce poor communication between the two previously separate infrastructure firms and to be more 'oriented towards the common good.'
-In fact, that is what the GO in InfraGO stands for in German: 'Gemeinwohlorientierte.'
+The new company is intended to reduce poor communication between the two previously separate infrastructure firms.

 DB Engineering & Consulting

 DB Engineering & Consulting, which is responsible for construction supervision, construction planning and maintenance, is also assigned to this department without being part of a business area.
 Via its subsidiary DB Engineering & Consulting, DB signed a memorandum of understanding with Iranian rail operator Bonyad Eastern Railways (BonRail) in May 2017 and shortly after a consulting contract with Islamic Republic of Iran Railways; both projects were abandoned after the United States imposed new sanctions against Iran and said firms doing business with Iran would be barred from doing business with the United States.

 The California High-Speed Rail Authority's (CHSRA) board approved on 15 November 2017 an early train operator contract with DB Engineering & Consulting USA.
 The firm is the U.S. arm of Deutsche Bahn AG.
 As early train operator, DB Engineering & Consulting will assist CHSRA with planning, designing and implementing the state's high-speed rail program.